jschnab/systems_design/instagram/README.md

 * `creation_timestamp`: timestamp

 The partition size of `user_follows` depends on how many people a user follows, and is estimated to be 10^2 on average.
+We estimate the physical partition size to be 10^4 bytes (10KB) on average, and at most 10^5 bytes (100KB).

 Table `images_by_user`: